casperh123/Programmering-ITU/security-1/mandatories/Assignment2/report.md

 ## Question 1 - A GDPR compliant protocol

-Reflect on this scenario in the context of the GDPR: What are the potential issues in having the hospital store plaintext private data provided by patients even if they have consented to participate on the experiment and have their data processed?
-Would these issues be solved by removing the patients' names from their data before storing it?
-What are the remaining risks in using Federated Learning with Secure Aggregation as suggested?

 Using and storing data in accordance with GDPR involves adherence to some strict requirements.
 Since the processing of personal information is the main point of our federated learning algorithm, it is limited how much the gathering and processing of personal information can be limited.
 Thus, we have to process and store the patient data.